 Anvil: The Custom Car Reimagined

 One of Machina’s most exciting projects is “Anvil,” a custom-to-order vehicle platform.
-Using their technology, Machina is exploring a future where you could order a car tailored to your exact preferences—one that doesn’t require millions in tooling just to be produced once.
+Machina uses their technology to explore a future where you can order a car tailored to your exact preferences—without needing millions in tooling for one-off production.

 Each Anvil vehicle is comprised of approximately 50 sheet metal panels, all formed without dies or molds.
-The hood alone features deep draws and sharp lines impossible to reproduce with traditional methods.
-The result is a vehicle with hyper-stylized contours and zero compromise on design or cost-efficiency.
+Notably, the hood alone features deep draws and sharp lines impossible to reproduce with traditional methods.
+As a result, the finished vehicle showcases hyper-stylized contours—delivering standout design with zero compromise on cost-efficiency.

 The Future is Flexible